Homological aspects of branching laws: What does the restriction really looks like!

-\begin{remark} From theorems of Chan, just like cuspidal representations, discrete series representations of $\GL_{n+1}(F)$ are always projective representations when restricted to $\GL_n(F)$.
-This seems a general feature of all the GGP pairs for which there is no proof yet. \end{remark}
+\begin{remark} From Theorem \ref{thmchan} of Chan, it follows that just like cuspidal representations, discrete series representations of $\GL_{n+1}(F)$ are always projective representations when restricted to $\GL_n(F)$.
+This seems like a general feature of all the GGP pairs.
+Thus for a GGP pair $(G,H)$, if $\pi$ is a discrete series representation of $G$, one expects $\pi|_H$ to be a projective representation of $H$; there is no proof yet of this expectation. \end{remark}